vinlin24/vinlin24/about-me.md

 ---

 ## 🙋 Icebreaker

-*(What everyone makes you say to "get to know each other better," right?)*

 My name is Vincent Lin, and my pronouns are he/him/his.

 I was born in the Bay Area but grew up in Shanghai, China.
-I'm a UCLA 3rd year undergraduate, currently a Biochemistry major specializing in Computing, but I plan to switch to Computer Science this quarter.
+I'm a UCLA 3rd year undergraduate who just recently switched from Biochemistry to Computer Science.
 I like games, anime, and ~~staring at colored text~~ coding (I'm a bit of a shut-in).

 ## 🎯 Mission Statement